BaiyangZhang/oldBlog/_posts/2023-09-05-Note-of-Nonlinear-quantization.md

 \end{align}
 $$

 Now what we need to do is to substitute the Hedgehog ansatz into the above expression.
+This can be done with the help of Mathematica.